Essential Oils for Pets Post-Class Notes

 Only use oils guaranteed to be 100% pure.
 Beware of low-quality oils!
 They may contain harmful solvents, chemicals, and pesticides.

-In addition, many lower quality oils go through processing that destroys the oil’s natural health and therapeutic benefits.
+In addition, many lower-quality oils undergo processing that destroys their natural health and therapeutic benefits.

 I only recommend and use doTERRA for myself, my family, and my pets.
 Here’s why.